 The above paragraph also develops the main idea reasonably well, but could benefit from some changes in sentence punctuation.
 There are also some quite basic English grammar and spelling mistakes.
 Revised:

-To change the world we should switch off power supplies to households one day each week in aiming to remaind us how are the coutryes without electricity and free us from our enslavement for electric devices such us television, smartphones and social networks.
-This would also has social benefits: help us to share time and goods with family and friends and finally to reduce carbon emissions, wich are in excess in our atmosphere.
+To change the world, we should switch off power supplies to households one day each week.
+The aim / purpose of this would be to remind us how people in countries without electricity live, and to free us from our slavish dependency on electric devices such as television and smartphones, and on social networks.
+Finally, switching off the power supply would also have social and environmental benefits: it would help us to share time and goods with our family and friends, and to reduce carbon emissions in our atmosphere, which are far too high.